Cincinnati United Soccer Club is proud to serve the different communities that come together to make one club.

 U9-U10: Teams train 2 x 75 mins per week.
 They will participate in the Cardinal Premier League (CPL) and The Premiere League (TPL) for competitive teams from Cincinnati and the Greater Cincinnati area.
 Teams will have 7-10 league games per season and will participate in 2-3 local tournaments per season.
 They will also have the option of playing in an out of town event.

 U11-U12: Teams train 2 x 90 mins per week.
 They will participate in the CPL or Buckeye League for competitive teams from the Greater Cincinnati area and the wider region.
 Teams will have 7-10 league games per season and will participate in 2-3 tournaments per season.
-They will have the option of playing in an out of town events.
+They will have the option of playing in an out of town event.

 U13+: Teams train 2 x 90 mins per week.
 They will participate in the CPL, Buckeye League or Ohio State League for competitive teams from the Greater Cincinnati area and in some cases the whole state.
 Teams will have 7-10 league games per season and will participate in 2-3 tournaments per season.
 They will also have the option of playing in out of town events or college showcases